-In its 2009 annual review the management of Coca-Cola (NYSE: KO) explained the importance of trademarked Coke products to the overall operation.
-The short version: Trademark Coca-Cola is the profit engine that propels everything else. (“Trademark Coca-Cola” is a term used by management to refer to the product category that includes the Coca-Cola Classic beverage and variants thereof (e.g. Diet Coke, Coca-Cola Zero etc).
+In its 2009 annual review, the management of Coca-Cola (KO) explained the importance of trademarked Coke products to the overall operation.
+The short version: Trademark Coca-Cola is the profit engine that propels everything else. (“Trademark Coca-Cola” is a term used by management to refer to the product category that includes the Coca-Cola Classic beverage and variants thereof – Diet Coke, Coca-Cola Zero etc).

-So far this all sounds pretty obvious; I mean you kind of expect these products to be the strongest and most profitable of all.
-That said I wonder how many folks realize just how steady things have been on the domestic front.
-For instance let’s cast our minds back to 1989; a year in which Coca-Cola sold 2.6 billion unit cases of Trademark Coca-Cola products in North America.
+So far, this all sounds pretty obvious; I mean, you kind of expect these products to be the strongest and most profitable of all.
+That said, I wonder how many folks realize just how steady things have been on the domestic front.
+Cast your minds back to 1989 for example, a year in which Coca-Cola sold 2.6b unit cases of Trademark Coca-Cola products in North America.
 Now, if I had to ask a simple yes or no question: “Does Coca-Cola sell more Trademark Coke beverages in North America now than it did back then?”, I’d wager that most folks would answer yes.

 Twenty-eight years on, however, and it seems that not much has changed at all.
-Last year Coca-Cola sold 29.2 billion unit cases worldwide in total.
-It noted that 19% of that figure came from the United States, and that 43% of that figure came from sales of Trademark Coca-Cola products.
-Add the data for Canada and we get around 2.6 billion unit cases across North America in 2017.
+Last year, Coca-Cola sold 29.2b unit cases worldwide in total.
+19% of that figure came from the United States, and 43% of that figure came from sales of Trademark Coca-Cola.
+Add the data for Canada and we get around 2.6b unit cases across North America in 2017.
 (It’s perfectly possible that I stuffed up the numbers somewhere along the way – feel free to leave a comment to point out the error – because it seems unbelievable).

-Second up we have the domestic profit growth.
+Second up, we have the domestic profit growth.
 This is the point that makes it easy to overlook the flatline trend in Trademark Coca-Cola sales because the average shareholder won’t really care.
-I mean all most folks see over the years is the growing bottom line.
-For instance in 1988 the company made an operating profit of $400 million from the USA.
-Last year the comparable figure was around $2.5 billion for North America as a whole.
-North America unit case volume, across all products, grew from roughly 3 billion per annum to around 5.55 billion per annum over the same time frame.
+I mean, all most folks see over the years is the growing bottom line.
+For instance, in 1988 the company made an operating profit of $400m from the USA.
+Last year, the comparable figure was around $2.5b for North America as a whole.
+North America unit case volume, across all products, grew from roughly 3b per annum to around 5.55b per annum over the same timeframe.